FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Related Work

-Despite their representational power, ViTs face notable limitations in efficiency due to their quadratic complexity with respect to sequence length, which hinders scalability to higher resolutions or longer sequences.
-Furthermore, ViTs often struggle to generalize across input resolutions, as their positional embeddings are learned for fixed patch grids and do not naturally adapt to scale changes~\cite{DBLP:conf/cvpr/TianWDHQJ23}.
-These issues motivate the exploration of more resolution-flexible and computationally efficient vision backbones.
-Our work, FractalMamba++, contributes to this evolving landscape by proposing a vision backbone that combines the efficiency of Mamba with fractal-based spatial structure modeling and resolution adaptability.
-By rethinking patch serialization and positional representation, our approach offers a new perspective on building scalable, locality-aware, and resolution-robust vision backbones beyond traditional CNNs and Transformers.
+Vision backbones have been dominated by CNN-based~\cite{DBLP:conf/nips/KrizhevskySH12,DBLP:journals/corr/SimonyanZ14a,DBLP:conf/cvpr/HeZRS16,DBLP:journals/corr/HowardZCKWWAA17,DBLP:conf/cvpr/RadosavovicKGHD20} and ViT-based~\cite{DBLP:conf/nips/VaswaniSPUJGKP17,DBLP:conf/iclr/DosovitskiyB0WZ21,DBLP:conf/iccv/LiuL00W0LG21,DBLP:conf/eccv/TouvronCJ22} models, each carrying distinct inductive biases.
+CNNs are naturally suited to local connectivity and spatial hierarchies, and classical architectures such as AlexNet, VGG and ResNet have served as performance benchmarks.
+ViTs introduce a different paradigm by applying self-attention to non-overlapping image patches, which enables the modeling of global context and long-range dependencies and has become a cornerstone of large-scale pretraining frameworks.
+Despite their representational power, ViTs face two limitations.
+Their quadratic complexity in sequence length hinders scalability to high-resolution inputs or longer token streams, and they often struggle to generalize across resolutions because their learned positional embeddings are tied to fixed patch grids and do not naturally adapt to scale changes~\cite{DBLP:conf/cvpr/TianWDHQJ23}.
+These limitations motivate the exploration of backbones that are simultaneously computationally efficient and resolution-flexible.
+FractalMamba++ contributes to this line of work by combining the efficiency of Mamba with fractal-based spatial structure modeling and a positional encoding that is resolution-invariant, offering a new perspective beyond the CNN and Transformer families.